FAQGURU/FAQGURU/topics/en/azure.md

 * https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-faq

 [[↑] Back to top](#Azure)
 ### What is the difference between “price,” “software price,” and “total price” in the cost structure for Virtual Machine offers in the Azure Marketplace?
-(Expert)

 * **Price** - refers to the cost of the Azure Virtual Machine to run the software.
 * **Software price** - refers to the cost of the publisher software running on an Azure Virtual Machine.